 By default Yorc takes a snapshot of the Consul database before upgrading and automatically rollback to this snapshot if an error occurs during the upgrade process.
 If you are running Consul with ACL enabled the snapshot and restore feature requires to have the management ACL.
 It is possible to disable this feature by setting the YORC\DISABLE\CONSUL\SNAPSHOTS\ON\UPGRADE environment variable to 1 or true.

 Note: A rolling upgrade without interruption feature is planned for future versions.

-16.1.1 Consul
+16.1 Upgrading to Yorc 4.1.0